 If you want to secure compensation for your truck accident losses, you need to know who to hold responsible.
 Your first instinct may be to blame a truck driver for your accident.
 This may be a viable path forward, as truck driver negligence and recklessness can readily put you in harm’s way.

 You need to consider the evidence at the scene of your accident before you name a specific driver as liable for your losses, though.
 The evidence that the scene may reveal that government officials, construction companies, or even truck loaders may be responsible for your losses.
-When we take your case, our attorneys only declare liability after assessing:
+When we take your case, an experienced truck accident attorney with our firm will examine:

 - Photos of the accident